 Content shock in an attention economy

-“There are only so many hours in a day and even if we consume content while we eat, work and drive, there is a theoretical and inviolable limit to consumption, which we are now approaching,” Mark said back in the day.
+“There are only so many hours in a day and even if we consume content while we eat, work and drive, there is a theoretical and inviolable limit to consumption, which we are now approaching,” Mark said.

-We’re now well and truly past that limit, and the bulk of content brands create is not seen, which must beg the question of why bother doing it in the first place?
+We’re now well and truly past that limit, and the bulk of content brands create is not seen.
+Which must beg the question, why bother doing it in the first place?

 To avoid this, you must make sure you’re producing high-quality content that is truly customer-centric.
-And you need a sophisticated distribution strategy.
+A sophisticated distribution strategy is the best way to achieve a well-rounded marketing ecosystem.

-My partner in crime Shaun recently wrote an article recently about how audiences tribes make you money.
+My partner in crime, Nidhi Rajan, recently wrote an article about how audiences tribes (not marketing personas) make you money.

-In short, he implores marketers to diagnose multiple data sources to better understand, and become more relevant to, your tribe.
+In short, she implores marketers to diagnose multiple data sources to better understand, and become more relevant to, your tribe.

 Content should power your marketing ecosystem